kakaa2993/Etch-A-Scketch-App/README.md

 ## What You Need To Run The Script

-1- Use this  the Google sheet (``https://docs.google.com/spreadsheets/d/1YMK-kYDYwuiGZoawQy7zyDjEIU9u8oggCV4H2M9j7os/edit?usp=sharing``) Api.
+1- Use this  the Google sheet (``https://docs.google.com/spreadsheets/d/1YMK-kYDYwuiGZoawQy7zyDjEIU9u8oggCV4H2M9j7os/edit?usp=sharing``) API.

 2-You should get Kiwi Partners Flight Search API key (Free Signup) - (``https://partners.kiwi.com/``)